If you are a child - Click here to view our child friendly safeguarding policy

-- David Williams (Headteacher and Deputy DSL)
+- Mr Williams (Headteacher and Deputy DSL)

-- Louise Evans (SENCO and Deputy DSL)
+- Mrs Evans (SENCO and Deputy DSL)

 If a member of staff is concerned about a child's welfare the DSL will keep a record of the concern and may liaise with Social Care Services if necessary.
 Parents would normally be informed of a referral taking place, however in certain circumstances there may be a need to contact other agencies without notifying parents first.

 See our Child protection/Safeguarding policy for further information.

 Please see the e-safety page of our website for specific information regards this.

 We use the curriculum in school to raise children's awareness of safety so that they understand how to stay safe and what to do if they feel unsafe.